shopware/shopware/adr/2022-05-23-rule-condition-field-abstraction.md

+---
-# 2022-05-23 - Rule condition field abstraction
+title: Rule condition field abstraction
+date: 2022-05-23
+area: business-ops
+tags: [rule, abstraction, administration]
+---

 ## Context
 Conditions for the Rule Builder consist of a `shopware.rule.definition` tagged service and a corresponding Vue component.
 Many of these Vue components follow a common scheme, so it is possible to use an abstracted single component for all of these.